There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

-Puzzles are a fantastic way of engaging your dog’s brain and keeping them from stressing out.
+Puzzles are also a fantastic way of engaging your dog’s brain and keeping them from stressing out.
 The mental stimulation keeps them occupied and tires them out both mentally and physically.
-Click here for our favorite puzzles!
+Here’s a list of our dog favorite puzzles!

-Lavender essential oil is my go-to first step in relieving anxiety for both me and my pups!
-It is such a wonderful stress reducer, and can help relax dogs that get a bit worried during fireworks.
+Lavender essential oil is my go-to first step in relieving anxiety for both me and my dogs!
+It is such a wonderful stress reducer, and can help relax dogs that get a bit worried.

 Rico was a stressball when it came to loud noises and fireworks.
 No big surprise, since we rescued him off a busy street in Puerto Rico.

 To help calm him down, we purchased the Thundershirt.
 It applies gentle pressure to key points on the chest and back, which helps calm many dogs and can relieve their anxiety during storms and fireworks.

 Treats are always a good distraction, especially ones infused with calming ingredients such as chamomile and melatonin.

 Roxy and Rico both like the way this brand tastes, which is important for a picky eater like Rico!